codehag/talks/proposals/sagas-on-the-debugger.md

 They limit race conditions by pulling tasks, rather than having tasks pushed to them.
 Sagas rely on javascript generators.
 They return simple objects.
 They are have a sharper learning curve than Thunk Args.

+#### potential questions

+- why not redux-observable?

+- why not use graphQL / Flux?

-### Abstract version 1:
+### Abstract

-Functional programming has become very popular for building robust, complex UIs, and using react and redux is a pleasure.
-However, there are some problems which have not been fully addressed with the react/redux pattern, for instance, side effects, race conditions, and asyncronous hell.
+Functional programming has become popular for building robust, complex UIs.
+Using react and redux for example, alleviates many of the issues commonly found in UI programming.
+One in particular is making changes in state are clear and predictable.
+However, there are some problems which continue to be painful.
+Asyncronicity is one such pain point, since changes to state which are asyncronous are difficult to predict and reason about.

-On the Firefox debugger, we have explored two options within the react ecosystem for dealing with these problems which reach outside of the react-redux pattern: Thunk args and Sagas.
-Using a recent refactoring of debugger breakpoints as a case study, We will explore the strengths and weaknesses of each, the rational and histories behind the patterns, and how we came to our chosen solution.
-The talk assumes some knowledge of react, reframe or similar frontend framework, but might prove an interesting inspiration for similar problems in other places!
+In the Firefox debugger, we have explored two options within the react ecosystem for dealing with this:
+Thunk args and Sagas.
+Each takes a different approach to the problem -- communicating with an async resource and updating the state accordingly.
+Using a recent refactoring of debugger breakpoints as a case study, we will explore the strengths and weaknesses of each.
+In the process we will clarify the rationale and histories behind the patterns, how they solve the issue, and show how we came to our chosen solution.
+While the talk will be focused on the issue from a frontend/UI perspective, it might prove an interesting inspiration for similar problems in other places!